background image

 Due to their inclusive, not-for-profit nature and hyper-local approach, credit unions can meet the needs of people in rural, underserved communities, many of whom may not have had access to a financial institution otherwise.
 Credit unions are creating opportunities for everyone to reach their financial goals.

 As you can tell, being a part of a co-op network can have many different benefits, but at its core, these networks are in place to uphold the value of “people over profit.”
-Their purpose is to give the people who live, work, and recreate in these communities a say in how their financial (and other) institutions service their community.
+Their purpose is to give the people who live, work, and recreate in these communities a say in how their financial (and other) institutions serve their community.

 Comments are closed here.